sccn/lsl_archived/Apps/Cognionics/README.txt

 == Usage ==

-To use this program, you first need to have your Cogionics EEG system paired to your computer via Bluetooth.
+To use this program, you first need to have your Cognionics EEG system paired to your computer via Bluetooth.
 The pairing code for the device is 0000.

 (Side note: If necessary, please consult your operating system documentation on how to pair a device with your computer (on Windows, it essentially amounts to right-clicking the Bluetooth icon in the systray, selecting "Add Device...", picking the Cogionics device, selecting the "pair with a pairing code" option, typing in 0000, and waiting until the device is successfully added.
 As the device is getting paired, it is being assigned a COM port (a.k.a. serial port) number by your OS.
 On Windows, you see the assigned port number as a pop-up notification in your taskbar (saying something along the lines of "COM3" or some other number).
 You can also look it up in the device properties after it has been added.)